 All the above mentioned safety measures need to be achieved by safe electrical accessories and protective devices.
 What it your circuit-breaker is not able to trip in a few milliseconds in case of short-circuit ?
 Or if your socket-outlet shows visible damage like broken parts or shows wear and tear ?
 All these aspects are covered by standards.

-Conductors, circuit-breakers, socket-outlets, switches and all components of an electrical installation must comply to their relevant safety standards.
+Conductors, circuit-breakers, socket-outlets, switches and all components of an electrical installation must comply with their relevant safety standards.

 In addition, some countries forbid some types of devices (e.g. socket outlets with claw fixing) or require additional safety measures like devices for connecting luminaries (DCL) or socket-outlets with shutters.